We earn commissions from links on this site.

 Bitdefender’s antivirus engine is famous for its outstanding protection, many security features, and multi-layer ransomware protection, while being light on system resources.

-Bitdefender antivirus has a 99% malware protection score.
-This was its average of all independent tests by AV-Test since October 2016.
-It puts Bitdefender ahead of all competitors, except Norton.
+Bitdefender antivirus has a 95% malware protection score.
+This is the average of the 10 most recent protection tests by AV-Test.
+It puts Bitdefender ahead of all competitors, except Norton, McAfee, and Kaspersky.

 Bitdefender’s real-time protection feature, Advanced Threat Defense, offers solid virus protection and advanced ransomware protection.